Kyagara/CoopTweaks/README.md

 At startup, a config folder called `cooptweaks` will be created, it will include the following:

-- `discord.toml`: Contains the bot token and other necessary configuration fields.
-- `saves`: Folder where files with the advancements reached by the players.
-The files are named with the world seed.
+- `saves`: Folder containing the advancements reached by the players, files are named by the world seed.
+- `discord.toml`: Configure or enable/disable the Discord bridge.

+The Discord bot requires `MESSAGE_CONTENT` and `GUILD_MEMBERS` intents.

 ## Commands

-### `/cooptweaks <subcommand>`
+### `/cooptweaks advancements <subcommand>`

 - `progress`: Shows the advancement progress of the world.